California governor demands PG&E accountability for mismanaging power shutoffs

 PG&E filed for bankruptcy in January 2019, citing potential civil liabilities in excess of $30 billion from major wildfires linked to its transmission wires and other equipment.

-Reporting by Shanti S Nair in Bengaluru
+Reporting by Steve Gorman in Los Angeles and Shanti S Nair in Bengaluru; editing by Richard Pullin